It might be hard to believe it now, but there was a time when Sony was something of a laughing stock in the video gaming world.

 The Saturn would sell under 10 million units and in 1998 – four years after its launch – Sega would kill it off in favor of a brand new system, the Dreamcast.
 The Nintendo 64 fared better and sold over 30 million units globally, but the obvious winner was Sony, the company which had no prior experience of the console sector; its first throw of the gaming hardware dice sold 102.49 million consoles worldwide, setting a new record for the industry.

-The legacy of this remarkable machine is plain to see; the PlayStation 2 would become even more successful with 155 million units sold, and while the PlayStation 3 was something of a wobble for Sony with "only" 80 million sales, its current system – the PlayStation 4 – is the market leader of this current generation with 50 million units retailed after four years of availability.
+The legacy of this remarkable machine is plain to see; the PlayStation 2 would become even more successful with 155 million units sold, and while the PlayStation 3 was something of a wobble for Sony with "only" 80 million sales, the PS4 and PS5 have soared to new heights of success for the company.
 It's almost impossible to imagine the gaming market without Sony these days, which makes the arrival of its first console – amid tales of back-stabbing and scepticism – all the more incredible.